ivandfx/DFXWinTweaks/README.md

 **NOTICE: Since the release of version 1.6, updates will arrive less frequently.**

 ### Availability in other languages
-DFX Tweaker will be available in additional languages ​​as development matures.
+DFX Tweaker is available in these languages:
-For now, the established languages ​​are:
-- Spanish (Completed)
+- Spanish
-- English (Under development)
+- English

 ### Why DFX Tweaker?
 Because I needed a small tool to make some changes in Windows, and I came across AikonCWD Script, a small tool that did what I wanted.